octo-technology/OpenTezos/docs/tezos-basics/intro_to_operation.md

 }
 ```

-Such an operation can be sent from a contract if signed using the manager's key or it can be sent programmatically by contract code execution.
+Such operation can be sent from a implicit account if signed using the manager's key or it can be sent programmatically by contract code execution.
 When the operation is received, the amount is added to the destination contract's balance and the destination contract's code is executed.
 This code can make use of the parameters passed to it, it can read and write the contract's storage, change the signature key and post operations to other contracts.

-The role of the counter is to prevent replay attacks.
+The role of the _counter_ field is to prevent replay attacks.
 An operation is only valid if the contract's counter is equal to the operation's counter.
 Once a operation is applied, the counter increases by one, preventing the operation from being reused.

 The operation also includes the block hash of a recent block that the client considers valid.
 If an attacker ever succeeds in forcing a long reorganization with a fork, he will be unable to include such operations, making the fork obviously fake.
-This last line of defense is named TAPOS, it is a great system to prevent long reorganizations but not a very good system to prevent short term double spending.
+This last line of defense is named TAPOS, it is a system to prevent long reorganizations but not a very good system to prevent short term double spending.

-Currently the network tezos has a speed of 40 tps (operation per second) and n operation time of 30 minutes [2](https://opentezos.com/tezos-basics/intro_to_operation#reference).
+Currently the network tezos has a speed of 40 tps (operation per second) and an operation time of 30 minutes [[2]](https://opentezos.com/tezos-basics/intro_to_operation#reference).
+This speed may vary with future protocols.
 The operation time is the time it takes for an operation to be considered secure.
-For example, bitcoin can process 7tps and an operation time of 60 minutes.
+For example, bitcoin can process 7 tps and an operation time of 60 minutes.

 Actually Tezos operations are limited by a total maximum size of 512kB.

 ## Operation Flow

-The diagram below represents the life cycle of a operation.
+The diagram below represents the life cycle of an operation.
 ![](../../static/img/tezos-basics/operation_flow.svg)
 <small className="figure">FIGURE 1: Operation flow</small>

-Operations are received by nodes from a client via RPC or from a network peer.
+Operations are received by nodes from a client via RPC or from a network peer (i.e. an other node).

 ### Pre-validator
-The *pre-validator* [3](https://opentezos.com/tezos-basics/intro_to_operation#reference) step that runs in the validation subsystem is responsible for deciding which operations will be added to the mempool.
+The *pre-validator* [[3]](https://opentezos.com/tezos-basics/intro_to_operation#reference) step that runs in the validation subsystem is responsible for deciding which operations will be added to the mempool.

-The *Pre_filter* function checks that enough gas required for the execution has passed and that the sender address has enough funds to pay it.
+The *Pre_filter* step checks that enough gas required for the execution has passed and that the sender address has enough funds to pay it.

-The *apply* function checks if the operation is in adequacy with the current state of the tezos chain.
+The *apply* step checks if the operation is in adequacy with the current state of the tezos chain.

-At the *post_filter* fonction, a decision to add an operation to the mempool based on the result is made and broadcasted.
+At the *post_filter* step, a decision to add an operation to the mempool based on the result is made and broadcasted.

-If one error is triggered in one of these functions, the operation is not added to the mempool and also not broadcasted.
+If one error is triggered in one of these steps, the operation is not added to the mempool and also not broadcasted.

 ### Mempool
 The node maintains a memory pool (“mempool”) to keep track of not-invalid-for-sure operations.
 The mempool keeps track of two different kinds of operation: